KLR Investment Advisors LLC Sells 420 Shares of Paychex, Inc. (NASDAQ:PAYX)

-KLR Investment Advisors LLC cut its stake in Paychex, Inc. (NASDAQ:PAYX – Free Report) by 8.8% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,340 shares of the business services provider’s stock after selling 420 shares during the period.
-KLR Investment Advisors LLC’s holdings in Paychex were worth $497,000 at the end of the most recent quarter.
+KLR Investment Advisors LLC lowered its position in shares of Paychex, Inc. (NASDAQ:PAYX – Free Report) by 8.8% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 4,340 shares of the business services provider’s stock after selling 420 shares during the period.
+KLR Investment Advisors LLC’s holdings in Paychex were worth $497,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
-Penobscot Investment Management Company Inc. raised its holdings in Paychex by 25.3% in the 3rd quarter.
-Penobscot Investment Management Company Inc. now owns 4,210 shares of the business services provider’s stock valued at $486,000 after acquiring an additional 850 shares in the last quarter.
-Torray Investment Partners LLC raised its holdings in Paychex by 10.9% in the 3rd quarter.
-Torray Investment Partners LLC now owns 20,470 shares of the business services provider’s stock valued at $2,361,000 after acquiring an additional 2,010 shares in the last quarter.
-Greatmark Investment Partners Inc. raised its holdings in Paychex by 10.8% in the 3rd quarter.
-Greatmark Investment Partners Inc. now owns 3,284 shares of the business services provider’s stock valued at $379,000 after acquiring an additional 320 shares in the last quarter.
-Oppenheimer & Co.
-Inc. raised its holdings in Paychex by 1.0% in the 3rd quarter.
-Oppenheimer & Co.
-Inc. now owns 21,212 shares of the business services provider’s stock valued at $2,446,000 after acquiring an additional 213 shares in the last quarter.
-Finally, Oppenheimer Asset Management Inc. raised its holdings in Paychex by 8.2% in the 3rd quarter.
-Oppenheimer Asset Management Inc. now owns 6,972 shares of the business services provider’s stock valued at $804,000 after acquiring an additional 531 shares in the last quarter.
-72.18% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Fairfield Bush & CO. bought a new stake in shares of Paychex in the 1st quarter valued at about $269,000.
+Vontobel Holding Ltd. grew its position in shares of Paychex by 35.7% in the 1st quarter.
+Vontobel Holding Ltd. now owns 5,455 shares of the business services provider’s stock valued at $747,000 after buying an additional 1,436 shares during the last quarter.
+Sei Investments Co. grew its position in shares of Paychex by 118.3% in the 1st quarter.
+Sei Investments Co. now owns 91,985 shares of the business services provider’s stock valued at $12,554,000 after buying an additional 49,851 shares during the last quarter.
+Prudential PLC bought a new stake in shares of Paychex in the 1st quarter valued at about $1,019,000.
+Finally, Brighton Jones LLC bought a new stake in shares of Paychex in the 1st quarter valued at about $237,000.
+Institutional investors own 72.18% of the company’s stock.

+A number of brokerages have recently issued reports on PAYX.
+TD Cowen reissued a “market perform” rating and issued a $123.00 price objective (down from $132.00) on shares of Paychex in a research note on Friday, December 22nd.
+Barclays dropped their price objective on Paychex from $126.00 to $120.00 and set an “equal weight” rating on the stock in a research note on Friday, December 22nd.
+Citigroup dropped their price objective on Paychex from $130.00 to $125.00 and set a “neutral” rating on the stock in a research note on Tuesday, December 26th.
+Stifel Nicolaus upped their price target on Paychex from $124.00 to $130.00 and gave the stock a “hold” rating in a research note on Friday, December 22nd.
+Finally, JPMorgan Chase & Co. dropped their price target on Paychex from $134.00 to $126.00 and set an “underweight” rating on the stock in a research note on Friday, December 22nd.
+Two research analysts have rated the stock with a sell rating and nine have issued a hold rating to the stock.
+Based on data from MarketBeat, Paychex has an average rating of “Hold” and a consensus price target of $123.17.

 Paychex Announces Dividend